Skip to main content

 stk create infra my-infra-name --starter my-studio/my-stack/starter-name

-Choose the Stack version:
+Select the Stack version:

 stk create infra my-infra-name --starter my-studio/my-stack@3.0.0/starter-name

-Choose a local Starter:
+Use a local Starter:

-stk create infra my-infra-name --starter User/Documents/My -Local-Starters/starter-name.yaml
+stk create infra my-infra-name --starter User/Documents/My-Local-Starters/starter-name.yaml

-stk create infra my-infra-name --remote my-git-repository-url
+stk create infra my-infra-name --remote https://github.com/my-git-repository-url

 stk create infra my-infra-name --skip-git-init